-Option 1 Students may earn a Certificate of Completion if they earn the state and district prescribed credits, BUT have not attained the required GPA, AND have NOT passed the FCAT.
+Option 1 Students may earn a Certificate of Completion if they earn the state and district prescribed credits, BUT have not attained the required GPA, AND have NOT earned passing scores (as defined by the State of Florida) on the FCAT reading and math or scores on other assessments that are approved by the State of Florida.
+[F.S.
+1003.4285]